Luke 15 Commentary

 How happy are we when one sinner repents?

-One thing is clear; individuals are highly valued by God.
+One thing is clear: individuals are highly valued by God.
 The servants in the field do well to remember the specs of the mission: “Don’t kill the fugitive.
 Keep and bring alive.”
 Compel them, speak tenderly and convincingly about God’s love for them.
-It is better at the palace.
+The palace is always a better place for them!

 Do we speak about God’s goodness the way we praise a valued pizza?
 Let the field workers know their Master eagerly awaits His lost sons and daughters.
 There is a banquet waiting for the arrival.
 Won’t you love to be the one walking in proudly with the lost but found daughter?
 Imagine the Father’s happy face!